 Do you know of an outstanding bioscientist who deserves recognition?

 In 2018 the Biochemical Society will recognize established researchers as well as scientists in the early stages of their career.
 The Society is delighted to announce the introduction of 3 new awards to the portfolio: Teaching Excellence Award, Industry and Academic Collaboration Award and the International Award.
-The Society would like to encourage nominations that reflect the diversity of the bioscience community including the gender balance.
+The Society would like to encourage nominations that reflect the diversity of the bioscience community.

 Making an award nomination